Looking for a New Job – Here’s 3 Places You Should Start

 Newer job sites have taken cues from our match-loving culture and incorporated technology similar to those that set you up on dates to match you to jobs.
 Setting the parameters of your desired work life on apps like pepelwerk, if you are a specialist, and keeping your LinkedIn profile up to date, if you are a manager, are great ways to take control of your work life.
 Create visibility so that recruiters and hiring managers can find you.

-With all the options technology brings us, connecting to meaningful work is now more possible than ever.
+With all the options technology brings us, looking for a new job and finding the right one is now easier than ever.
 Don’t be afraid to grab the bull by the horns this New Year to design the career you truly desire!
+Go ahead and download the pepelwerk app and start getting matched with your dream job.